AsifT1/Group_Project__IS147/README.md

  Project Description:
 This code is a Car Dealership Calculator is a code that helps users estimate car affordability, loan payments, and financial feasibility.
 The code will give the users a list of cars and depending on their answers of the questions provided, the code will give an output of the best car for them depending on their circumstances.

+Docker:
+During this project, we used docker to build images and run the containers so that way we could efficiently test, build and run the code from different environments.